-This course explores these themes of environmental sustainability and responsible living.
+This course explores the themes of environmental sustainability and responsible living.
 We will examine the impacts that human activities have on the environment, and consider them from a variety of perspectives, including scientific, economic, and cultural.
-Our principle text is Rachel Carson's Silent Spring, often credited for sparking environmental awareness.
+Our principal text is Rachel Carson's Silent Spring, often credited for sparking environmental awareness.
 We will discuss this book within its historical context, and also consider its relationship to other environmental issues.
-An integral aspect of the course includes fieldtrips to nearby wildlife centers, farms, and fish hatcheries.
+The course includes field trips to nearby wildlife centers, farms, and fish hatcheries.
 This course also provides a foundation of important college-level skills, including study strategies, oral and written communication skills, and critical thinking.
 Students will also make connections to a cohort of peers who share similar interests in the natural world.
-This course fulfills the FYP general education requirement.